malek-shehadeh/Admin-Dashboard/README.md

-# Dynamic Recipe Hub Admin Dashboard

 ## Project Overview

-The **Dynamic Recipe Hub** is a web-based platform that allows chefs to organize, manage, share, and sell their dishes.
+The **Little-Italy-Food** is a web-based platform that allows chefs to organize, manage, share, and sell their dishes.
 The **Admin Dashboard** is a crucial part of this platform, accessible only by administrators.
 It provides tools for managing recipes, dish listings, user accounts, user reports, and marketplace transactions.

 ### Features: